London from the air

 - Twickenham Stadium

-- Brentford, Isleworth and Hounslow
+- Brentford, Isleworth, Hounslow and Heathrow area

 The North East

-The Lea Valley (also known as Lee Valley) Reservoirs dominate these photos.
-They not only provide a water supply to the city of London, but they also provide a home to a wide range of bird and have been designated a Site of Special Scientific Interest as a result.
-The reservoirs are part of the Lee Valley Regional Park Link
+The Lea Valley (also known as Lee Valley) Reservoirs dominate many of these photos.
+They not only provide a water supply to the city of London, but they also provide a home to a wide range of birds and have been designated a Site of Special Scientific Interest as a result.
+The reservoirs are part of the Lee Valley Regional Park Link .The Olympic Games Site

 Docklands and The East End

-Once the biggest docks in the world, London Docks closed in stages between the 1960s and 1980s, mainly as a result of containerisation which required larger ships, thus driving the trade further down the Thames.
+Once the biggest docks in the world, London Docks closed in stages between the 1960s and 1980s, mainly as a result of containerisation which required larger ships, thus driving the trade further down the Thames.The O2 Arena is at the lower right, the Thames Barrier and London City Airport can also be seen.

 Thames Barrier

 The Thames Barrier opened in 1984 following a 12 year construction period.
-It's job is to protect London from high tides and storm surges.
-Here is a Link
+Its job is to protect London from high tides and storm surges.
+Here is a Link to the wikipedia article about the barrier.Isle of Dogs and Greenwich

-The most distinctive natural feature of the docklands is easily recognised from the air.
+The most distinctive natural feature of the docklands is easily recognised from the air.Bermondsey, Rotherhithe and Greenland Dock

 This former docklands area in Southwark on the south bank is now mostly residential.
-Greenland Dock is the largest surviving dock on the south bank of the Thames.
+Greenland Dock is the largest surviving dock on the south bank of the Thames.Greenland Dock is prominent in the centre.
+Taken from a Heathrow bound flight from Glasgow.

 Tower Bridge and The City of London

 Tower Bridge is probably the most famous landmark in London, if not in the UK.
-Mistakenly known as London Bridge to many tourists, urban legend would have us believe that an American property developer thought that he had bought it in the late 1960s, when he had in fact bought the old London Bridge.The City and the area around the south end of the bridge are home to some striking modern landmarks, namely The Gherkin, The Shard and City Hall buildings, all of which can be seen in these photos.
+Mistakenly known as London Bridge to many tourists, urban legend would have us believe that an American property developer thought that he had bought it in the late 1960s, when he had in fact bought the old London Bridge.The City and the area around the south end of the bridge are home to some striking ancient and modern landmarks, namely St Paul's Cathedral, The Gherkin, The Shard and City Hall buildings, all of which can be seen in these photos.

-( Page 1 2 next >> )
+( Page 1 2 3 4 next >> )